-job submission.
+pass_cpuclock If set to FALSE, the pbs_server daemon creates and passes a PBS CPUCLOCK job environment variable to the pbs_mom daemons that contains the value of the cpuclock attribute used as part of a resource request by a job submission.
 The CPU frequencies on the MOMs are not adjusted.
-The environment variable is for use by prologue and epilogue scripts, enabling administrators to log and research when users are making cpuclock requests, as well as researchers and developers to perform CPU clock frequency changes using a method outside of that employed by the Torque pbs mom daemons.
+The environment variable is for use by prologue and epilogue scripts, enabling admins to log and research when users are making cpuclock requests, as well as researchers and developers to perform CPU clock frequency changes using a method outside of that employed by the Torque pbs_mom daemons.